Climate-battered nations hunt elusive cash to adapt at UN talks

 The Pacific island state of Vanuatu, which was hit by an out-of-season cyclone in late May, declared a climate emergency soon after, reflecting the toll of storm damage and drought over the past decade on its people, who also face rising seas.

-He called for more international funding for purchasing land and building stronger infrastructure and services that will not be destroyed by heavy rains and storm surges.
+He called for more international funding to buy land and build stronger infrastructure and services that will not be destroyed by heavy rains and storm surges.

 Aid experts say growing climate vulnerability around the world is due, in part, to a lack of financial support to help societies adapt to the impacts of global warming - a deficit that persists despite increasingly urgent appeals.

-"You only need to look at heatwaves in India and Pakistan (and) flooding in South Africa and Bangladesh threatening the lives of millions to see that providing the means for developing countries to adapt to the now-inevitable changes in climate is absolutely vital," said Clare Shakya, director of climate change research at the International Institute for Environment and Development (IIED).
+"You only need to look at heatwaves in India and Pakistan (and) flooding in South Africa and Bangladesh threatening the lives of millions to see that providing the means for developing countries to adapt to the now inevitable changes in climate is absolutely vital," said Ms Clare Shakya, director of climate change research at the International Institute for Environment and Development (IIED).

 But only about a quarter of their annual climate finance is going to programmes to boost resilience through things like installing early warning systems for storms and floods, planting coast-protecting mangroves and adopting drought-tolerant crops.

-But new analysis released by the IIED this week - aimed at untangling opaque figures - showed wealthy countries and multilateral development banks are on track to provide little more than half of that amount - only US$21.8 billion - by mid-decade.
+But new analysis from the IIED showed rich countries and multilateral development banks are on track to provide little more than half of that amount - only US$21.8 billion - by mid-decade.

-IIED's analysis of countries' pledges and climate finance figures so far suggests rich countries will stump up US$10.8 billion in annual climate finance for adaptation by 2025, with multilateral institutions like the World Bank providing a further US$11 billion.

-Another key barrier to rolling out adaptation projects has been the lack of climate finance trickling down to support small-scale projects in communities, despite growing efforts in places like Bangladesh.
+Another key barrier to rolling out adaptation projects has been the lack of climate finance trickling down to support small-scale projects in communities.

-But Shakya said donor governments are now starting to focus more seriously on the problem.